michaeluno/amazon-auto-links/readme.txt

 Post it in the [support section](http://wordpress.org/support/plugin/amazon-auto-links).
 If it is feasible, it will be included in the to-do list in the Other Notes section.

 = I get Amazon product links everywhere on the site after creating some units.
-How can I restrict them to certain pages? = Go to `Dashboard` -> `Amazon Auto Links` -> `Manage Auto-insert`.
+How can I restrict them to certain pages? = Go to `Dashboard` -> `Auto Amazon Links` -> `Manage Auto-insert`.
 There turn off unnecessary auto-insert items.
 You can edit their definitions and define where units should be displayed.

 = My credentials do not seem to be authenticated.
 How can I check if my access keys are the correct ones? = Try [Scratchpad](https://webservices.amazon.com/paapi5/scratchpad/) to make sure your keys work there as well.